fagiolini/fagiolini.github.io/_posts/2021-04-26-soy-yogurt.md

 ## procedure
 ---

-1. warm up the soy milk in a pot. the milk should be warm but not hot: to know when it is ready, put a clean finger inside the milk, it should feel a little bit warmer than your body temperature, but not burning. if it is too hot, let it cool down a moment, otherwise it will kill the enzymes that make the yogurt.
+1. warm up the soy milk in a pot. the milk should be warm but not hot: to know when it is ready, measure its temperature with your finger, it should feel a little bit warmer than your body temperature, but not burning. if it is too hot, let it cool down a moment, otherwise it will kill the enzymes that make the yogurt.

 2. in the meantime, warm up some water: it should not be boiling-hot, yet warmer than the milk. we will use it to help maintain a warm environment for the enzyms to transform the milk into yogurt, but once again, if the environment is too hot, the enzymes will die.